On this page:

 - you have to pass a special resolution.

-For more information on how to change your financial year end date, view our Update incorporated association details page.
+For more information on how to change your financial year end date, view Update incorporated association details.